ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### Privacy in STH Interaction {#privacy-sth-interaction}

 An HTTPS client may pollinate any STH within the last 14 days.
-An HTTPS Client may also pollinate an STH for any log that it knows about.
+An HTTPS client may also pollinate an STH for any log that it knows about.
 When a client pollinates STHs to a server, it will release more than one STH at a time.
 It is unclear if a server may 'prime' a client and be able to reliably detect the client at a later time.